openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 The signature key can be obtained through "jwks_uri", see {{discovery}}.

 ### SSF Event Subject {#event-subjects}
-The subject of a SSF event is identified by the "subject" claim within the event payload, whose value is a Subject Identifier.
-The "subject" claim is REQUIRED for all SSF events.
+The primary Subject Member of SSF events is described in the "Subject Members" section ({{subject-ids}}).
 The JWT "sub" claim MUST NOT be present in any SET containing a SSF event.

 ### SSF Event Properties {#event-properties}